Rod Carew (1991)

 In 1969, Carew had his first of fifteen consecutive seasons with a batting average over .300.
 He led the AL in batting average that season with .332.
 He had 152 hits, 30 doubles, 19 stolen bases, and 56 RBIs in 123 games.
 He played in just 51 games in 1970, and he batted .366 with 70 hits.
 He played in 147 games in 1971.
 He had 177 hits, 48 RBIs, 81 strikeouts to 45 walks, and a .307 batting average.

 Carew led the AL in batting average from 1972 through 1975.
 He batted .318 with 170 hits, 21 doubles, and 51 RBIs in 142 games in 1972.
 He led the league in hits, triples, and batting average in 1973.
-He finished that season with 203 hits, 30 doubles, 11 triples, 41 stolen bases, 62 RBIs, an a .350 batting average in 153 games.
+He finished that season with 203 hits, 30 doubles, 11 triples, 41 stolen bases, 62 RBIs, and a .350 batting average in 153 games.

-In addition to leading the AL in batting average in 1974, he also led the league in hits and on-base percentage.
+In addition to leading the AL in batting average in 1974, Carew also led the league in hits and on-base percentage.
 He had 218 hits, 30 doubles, 38 stolen bases, 55 RBIs, 49 strikeouts to 74 walks, and a .364 batting average in 153 games.
 His on-base percentage was .433.
 In 1975, he again led the league in batting average and on-base percentage.
 He finished the season with 192 hits, 24 doubles, a career high 14 home runs, 35 stolen bases, 40 strikeouts to 64 walks, 80 RBIs, and a .359 batting average.
 His on-base percentage was .421.

 Carew played in a career high 156 games in 1976.
 He batted .331 with 200 hits, 29 doubles, a career high 49 stolen bases, and 90 RBIs.
 He also played well defensively, leading all AL first basemen in double plays turned with 149.